 Depending on your home state, you may have the option to become a permanent mail voter.
 For every election, a ballot will be mailed to whatever address you designate for a certain period of time or until you cancel the permanent mail voter registration.
 For students that will have the same mailing address throughout their entire time at school, this could be a good option to consider.

 With mail or absentee voting, there are a few obstacles students may face, especially if it’s their first time voting.
-In Tennessee, for example, first-time voters must vote in-person at least once or present their voter ID at the election office before they can vote by mail.
-If you’re a Tennessean planning to use mail voting while at school, or are unsure about ID requirements for mail voting in your home state, contact your elections office about what voter ID you may need to provide.
+In Tennessee, for example, first-time voters must vote in person at least once or present their voter ID at the election office before they can vote by mail.
+If you’re a Tennessean planning to use mail-in voting while at school, or are unsure about ID requirements for mail-in voting in your home state, contact your elections office about what voter ID you may need to provide.

 A handful of states such as Alabama, Minnesota, Wisconsin, North Carolina and more require vote-by-mail applications and/or ballots to be signed by witnesses (often registered voters from your home state) or be notarized.
 Without these signatures, the ballot will not be accepted.
 Almost every college and university has at least one person on staff who is a notary.
 Ask your administrative or student life office if they could help with this service.
 If your school cannot provide a notary, banks, public libraries and print and package shipping shops often have notary services available.
 Depending on what state you’re in, getting an absentee ballot notarized may be free.